A Map Between Moduli Spaces of Connections: A topological approach: the monodromy side

 is a $2:1$ branched covering, branching over the locus of decomposable connections.
-Moreover, this locus is the singular set for $\Con^{\bfmu}_{\bfnu}(C,T)$. \end{corollary}
+Moreover, this locus is the singular set for $\Con^{\bfmu}_{\bfnu}(C,T)$. \end{Corollary}

-\begin{proof}The Riemann-Hilbert correspondence is one-to-one between isomorphism classes of connections and conjugacy classes of representations.
-On $(\P^1, D)$, all connections (representations) are irreducible and the GIT quotient therefore coincide with isomorphism (conjugacy) classes.
-The Riemann-Hilbert map is an analytic isomorphism in this case.
-On $(C,T)$, all connections (representations) are semistable, as was shown in \autoref{lemma:definition-Phi}.
-Again the Riemann-Hilbert map induces an homeomorphism between the GIT quotients which is analytic in restriction to the stable part.
+\begin{proof}The Riemann--Hilbert correspondence is one-to-one between isomorphism classes of connections and conjugacy classes of representations.
+On $\big(\P^1,D\big)$, all connections (representations) are irreducible and the GIT quotient therefore coincide with isomorphism (conjugacy) classes.
+The Riemann--Hilbert map is an analytic isomorphism in this case.
+On $(C,T)$, all connections (representations) are semistable, as was shown in Lemma~\ref{lemma:definition-Phi}.
+Again the Riemann--Hilbert map induces an homeomorphism between the GIT quotients which is analytic in restriction to the stable part.
 Clearly, the strictly semistable locus of $\Con^{\bfmu}_{\bfnu}(C,T)$, which has codimension $2$, must be singular, since, locally around a point in the strictly semistable locus, the complement of this locus is not simply connected. \end{proof}

 We now proceed to discuss the symplectic structure of the spaces involved.
 There is a natural holomorphic symplectic structure on the spaces of representations arising from works of Atyiah-Bott and Goldman.
 In the compact case, it is defined as follows.
-Let $S$ be a compact surface (without boundary), and denote by $\Rep(S)$ the space of representations $\rho:\pi_1(S)\to \mathrm{SL}_2(\mathbb C)$, up to conjugacy.
-The tangent space at an irreducible representation $\rho\in\Rep(S)$ identifies with the cohomology group $H^1(\pi_1(S),\mathfrak{sl}_2(\mathbb C)_{\mathrm{Ad}_\rho})$ where $\mathfrak{sl}_2(\mathbb C)_{\mathrm{Ad}_\rho}$ is the Lie algebra $\mathfrak{sl}_2(\mathbb C)$, viewed as a $\pi_1(S)$-module via the adjoint action of $\rho$ (see \cite[Section1.2]{Goldman1984}).
-Equivalently, one can define the tangent space via the de Rham cohomology by ${H}^1_{dR}(S,E_\rho)$, where $E_\rho$ is the flat $\mathfrak{sl}_2(\mathbb C)$-bundle whose monodromy is given by the adjoint representation $\mathrm{Ad}_\rho$ on the Lie algebra $\mathfrak{sl}_2(\mathbb C)$.
+Let $S$ be a compact surface (without boundary), and denote by $\Rep(S)$ the space of representations $\rho\colon \pi_1(S)\to \mathrm{SL}_2(\mathbb C)$, up to conjugacy.
+The tangent space at an irreducible representation $\rho\in\Rep(S)$ identifies with the cohomology group $H^1(\pi_1(S),\mathfrak{sl}_2(\mathbb C)_{\mathrm{Ad}_\rho})$ where $\mathfrak{sl}_2(\mathbb C)_{\mathrm{Ad}_\rho}$ is the Lie algebra $\mathfrak{sl}_2(\mathbb C)$, viewed as a~$\pi_1(S)$-module via the adjoint action of $\rho$ (see \cite[Section~1.2]{Goldman1984}).
+Equivalently, one can define the tangent space via the de Rham cohomology by ${H}^1_{\rm dR}(S,E_\rho)$, where $E_\rho$ is the flat $\mathfrak{sl}_2(\mathbb C)$-bundle whose monodromy is given by the adjoint representation $\mathrm{Ad}_\rho$ on the Lie algebra $\mathfrak{sl}_2(\mathbb C)$.

 Now, there is a natural bilinear map on the tangent space which can be defined, in the de~Rham setting, by

 Combining with the canonical isomorphism

 we obtain the pairing